-MercyMe is also being honored with two nominations at the first annual K-LOVE fan awards, in the categories of: "Group/Duo of the Year," and "Artist of the Year," and recently received the same nominations for the 2014 show.
+MercyMe was also honored with two nominations at the first annual K-LOVE fan awards, in the categories of: "Group/Duo of the Year," and "Artist of the Year," and recently received the same nominations for the 2014 show.
 The band also received nominations for the Billboard Music Awards for "Top Christian Artist" and "Top Christian Album."

 “We are so honored to be recognized for the work we put into this last project, however it cannot go without saying we don’t do this alone,” says Mike Scheuchzer.
 “If we did anything worthy of praise it was due to an incredible team of humble & extremely talented people who surround, encourage & push us to be better.
 We and those who helped create this record hope it draws the listener further from their hurt & closer to the healer.”